+Utah

+(State or Other Jurisdiction of Incorporation or Organization)

+20800 Swenson Drive Suite 175, Waukesha, WI (Address of Principal Executive Offices)

+(Registrant's Telephone Number, Including Area Code)

+Securities Registered pursuant to Section 12(b) of the Act: None

+Title of each class None

+Name of each exchange on which registered

+None

+Securities Registered pursuant to section 12(g) of the Act: Common Stock, \$.001 par value

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. 🗆 Yes 🖾 No

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(b) of the Act

+Yes

+No

-Utah 87-0627421 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
-Employer Identification No.) 20800 Swenson Drive Suite 175, Waukesha, WI 53186 (Address of Principal Executive Offices) (Zip Code) (414) 302-2299 (Registrant's Telephone Number, Including Area Code) Securities Registered pursuant to Section 12(b) of the Act: None Title of each class Name of each exchange on which registered None None Securities Registered pursuant to section 12(g) of the Act: Common Stock, \$.001 par value Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. ☐ Yes ☒ No Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(b) of the Act□ Yes ⊠ No Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities and Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. 🗵 Yes 🗖 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files). 🗵 Yes 🗆 No Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained in this form, and no disclosure will be contained, to the best of Registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. 🗵 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities and Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. 🗵 Yes 🗆 No

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files). 🖾 Yes  No

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
 See the definitions of "large accelerated filer," "accelerated filer," smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+(Check one)

-(Check one) Large accelerated filer Accelerated filer Non-accelerated filer \checkmark Smaller reporting company \checkmark Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act)
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act) 🗆 Yes 🗵 No

-Yes No

-Aggregate market value of the voting stock held by non-affiliates (based upon the closing sale price of \$0.13 per share on the Over the Counter Bulletin Board) of the registrant as of June 30, 2018: \$17,418,689.
+Aggregate market value of the voting stock held by non-affiliates (based upon the closing sale price of \$0.12 per share on the Over the Counter Bulletin Board) of the registrant as of June 28, 2019: \$14,727,180

-Number of outstanding shares of the registrant's par value \$0.001 common stock as of March 26, 2019: 134,793,211.
+Number of outstanding shares of the registrant's par value \$0.001 common stock as of March 23, 2020: 135,990,491.

-Part III is incorporated by reference from the Proxy Statement for the Annual Meeting of Shareholders to be held on May 23, 2019.
+Part III is incorporated by reference from the Proxy Statement for the Annual Meeting of Shareholders to be held on May 28, 2020.